br0ast/ACDH-2020/doc/report/documentation.md

 <!---
 Check, are we going to create a single script (to be launched once a week) calling any other script?
 -->
 The script used to generate the enriched dataset is available [here](https://github.com/br0ast/ACDH-2020/tree/master/src/script).
 This script is ideally meant to be run at least once a month so to maintain the DH course registry up-to-date with new DH publications.
-The last updated date and time will be displayed to ensure users are aware of the data freshness.
+The last updated date and time will be displayed to ensure users are aware of the degree of freshness of the data.

 ### Research outcome